-It's been a hot second since I was hosting house guests, but then I got to thinking about house guest rules.
+Recently, I got to thinking about hosting overnight guests etiquette – financially speaking.
 There are of course the rules nearly everyone follows when guest is in town:

 - You should always have an itinerary of things to do/places to take your guest.

 Then there are the other house guest rules, the less-common ones.
-I specifically want to talk about one that impacts finances.
-This is after all, a financial etiquette post.
+I specifically want to talk about hosting house guest rules that impact your finances.
+This is, after all, a financial etiquette post.

 I did a little research, and by research I mean I polled my friends about their own house guest rules.
 Apparently paying for meals out depends on a variety of factors: